imhicihu/ISKM2017/README.md

 # Rationale #

 This document is related to the website of ISKM 2017.
-The (internal) source and commits & the workflow _et alia_ is not shared on behalf of security.
+The (internal) source and commits & the workflow _et alia_ is not shared on behalf of security (up to now).
+Please, send any inquiry to this [email](mailto:imhicihu@gmail.com).

 ### What is this repository for? ###